cgp-2017/blog/_posts/2017-03-26-jump-scare.md

 ## STEP 1: Scare wall and enemy

-Let's click on Create > Create Empty, make it a nice big wall that the player will collide with
+Let's click on Create > Create Empty

+We will in the next step make it a nice big wall that the player will collide with

-Also add an enemy, move it slightly in front of the wall, so that it'll scare you!
+Also add an enemy, move it slightly behind of the wall, so that it'll scare you!

 ## STEP 2: Components